exercism/v3/languages/javascript/exercises/concept/strings/.docs/introduction.md

 // => "a"
 ```

-The other way is to treat a string as an array-like object, where individual characters correspond to a numerical index(starts at zero):
+The other way is to treat a `string` as a list of characters, where individual characters correspond to a numerical index (starts at zero):

 ```javascript
 'cat'[1]